 Best Management Practices (BMPs) for every species is based on scientific research (not compassion or animal rights) to protect the public health from diseases, bacteria, viruses and parasites.
 Science and academic research determines how a species is labeled such as nuisance pest, game animal, non-game animal or wildlife.
-This research also determines the BMP needed to either manage the pest/animal damage or actually control the pest/animal population.
-Professionals earn their living implementing the most efficient BMPs for each individual species.
-For example, bird control experts minimize airplane bird strikes by modifying the birds’ habitat and controlling the birds’ behavior because these methods have proven to be the BMP for birds.
-Hog control experts implement lethal control measures because these methods have proven to be the BMP for feral swine.
+This research also determines the Best Management Practices needed to either manage the pest/animal damage or actually control the pest/animal population.
+Professionals earn their living implementing the most efficient Best Management Practices for each individual species.
+For example, bird control experts minimize airplane bird strikes by modifying the birds’ habitat and controlling the birds’ behavior because these methods have proven to be the Best Management Practices for birds.
+Hog control experts implement lethal control measures because these methods have proven to be the Best Management Practices for feral swine.
 There is no difference between JAGER PRO® killing thousands of feral swine annually and a pest control company killing thousands of termites, rats or cockroaches each year.
 It is agricultural pest control of a non-native, invasive species.

 Aversive Devices and Physical Controls